elouannh/elouannh/README.md

   export const Java: Skill = new Skill("I use it for Android apps (with Kotlin), softwares and Minecraft mods.");
 }
 ```
 I am used to program for 5 years now.
-I got the French Baccalauréat and I am studying now at Éstiam School.
+I got the French Baccalauréat and I am currently studying at Éstiam School.

 Positions (current or past):
 ---